 How you are assessed?

 You will be assessed on both your practical and theory work.
 The amount of theory work required is quite demanding even though this is a practical subject.
+There are 2 One hour exams totalling 60 marks each.

 We do also offer a variety of different sport courses at KS5 for more details please view the Sixth Form curriculum 2016.